Korea University: Bosung College

 In October 1970, Kim Sang-Hyup, professor of political science, was appointed as the sixth president, succeeding Lee Chong-Woo who retired in September of that year.
-In December 1971, a major reorganization of Korea University took place: all Woosuk University colleges, including Medicine, Liberal Arts and Sciences, Law and Economics, Junior College of Allied Health Sciences, as well as Woosuk University Hospital, were completely integrated into Korea University.
+In December 1971, a major reorganization of Korea University took place, all Woosuk University colleges, including Medicine, Liberal Arts, and Sciences, Law and Economics, Junior College of Allied Health Sciences, as well as Woosuk University Hospital, was completely integrated into Korea University.
 In June 1972, the Business Administration Building (Kyoyangkwan) was completed to accommodate the College of Commerce and the Graduate School of Business Administration.
 In December of the same year, the college of Education was established.

+Growth and Development

 In April 1975, President Kim Sang-Hyup was succeeded by Cha Rak-Hoon who became the seventh president.
-In December 1976, the College of Commerce was renamed the College of Business Administration.
+In December 1976, the college of Commerce was renamed the college of Business Administration.
 The Graduate School of Food and Agriculture was established in January of the following year.
-In December 1977, the College of Science and Engineering were separated into the College of Science and the College of Engineering.
+In December 1977, the College of Science and Engineering was separated into the College of Science and the College of Engineering.
 In addition, the new Central Library, the largest of its kind in South Korea at that time, was opened in March 1978.

-In July 1983, Medical School and hospital were expanded and reorganized into the Korea University Medical Center, which then included four new hospitals: Haewha, Guro, Yeoju and Ansan.
-In September 1983, the Science Library opened as the center for science and technology research and was at that time the largest and most modern building on the campus.
+In 1980, Korea University received approval to establish a branch campus in Jochiwon with eight departments to accommodate 400 students, and the university dormitory welcomed its first residents.
+Later that year, new departments were approved under the College of Agriculture, Education, and Liberal Arts on the Jochiwon Campus.
+Total enrollment for 1981 was adjusted to 5,600.
+The Ice Hockey Training Center was built in late 1980.
+In 1981, the Institute of Viral Diseases was designated a WHO Research Collaborative Institution, and two education halls were built on the Jochiwon Campus.
+The Department of Public Administration moved from the College of Law to the College of Political Science and Economics, and the Aegineung Student Union Building was completed.
+In 1982, Kim Jun-yeop became the 9th president and Kim Sang-hyup honorary president.
+New departments in Japanese Linguistics, Spanish Linguistics, and Public Administration on the Jochiwon Campus were approved, with total enrollment for 1983 set at 5,681 students.
+Kim Sang-man became the 5th chairman of the Korea University Foundation.In July 1983, the Medical School and hospital were expanded and reorganized into the Korea University Medical Center, which then included four new hospitals: Haewha, Guro, Yeoju, and Ansan.
+In September 1983, the Science Library opened as the Center for Science and Technology Research and was at that time the largest and most modern building on campus.
+New departments in Genetic Engineering, Computing Science, and History Education were established; the Department of Electronic Engineering was renamed.
+In 1984, new buildings for the College of Law and Political Science and Economics were constructed, along with the founding of the Research Institute of Sport Science.